nghaffari/nghaffari.github.io/_posts/2023-06-14-Persian-Poetry.md

 > Do you know what Zal told Rostam the hero of repute?
 >
->“Never regard your beaten foe as ‘down-and-out’ to boot
+>“Never regard your beaten foe as ‘down-and-out’ to boot,
 >
->Many we saw drinking form the stream in triumph
+>Many we saw drinking form the stream in triumph,
 >
 >As more camels came from behind, stealing all of the loot!”